-A good part of our user base employs Syncovery for online backup.
+A good part of our user base employs Syncovery for online backup and cloud storage.
 The data is compressed and encrypted and then uploaded to servers in a data center.
-Online Backup has been popular since the 90′s – long before the term Cloud Computing was coined.
+Online Backup has been popular since the 90’s – long before the term Cloud Computing was coined.

 Syncovery just provides the software – the choice for a specific storage provider is made by the customer.
 You can pick almost any storage you want, because most types of online storage can be accessed via these standard Internet protocols:

 - Amazon Glacier

 - Microsoft OneDrive, OneDrive for Business, and SharePoint Online sites

 To set up a backup job over the Internet, have your access details for the online storage ready and follow these steps:

 - choose your local data folder on the left-hand side